 $500 per month starting price, billed annually.

 ContractWorks is much steeper in price than some of the other contract management software we reviewed.
-Still, they deliver a robust suite of tools for users focused on organizing and tracking contracts.
+Still, they deliver a robust suite of tools for users focused on organizing and tracking contracts, making ContractWorks an ideal contract lifecycle management (CLM) solution for both small business and medium-sized organizations.
 Unfortunately, ContractWorks does not contain contract creation tools nor built-in collaboration features or tools.

 Tagging and Template Categorization for Contracts: Any field a user wishes to make searchable can be assigned a custom tag.
 This feature is incredibly flexible and can be used for dates, text, yes/no responses and more.